swaroopjo/jee/sc-jersey-derby/README.md

-# Simple Shopping-Cart RestFul Services with Jersey-Derby-maven
+# Simple Services with Jersey-Jaxb-Derby-maven